 Ripening of the Samsara-Building Network of Positive Force

 First of all, we have a ripened result (rnam-smin-gyi ’bras-bu).
 This is referring to our tainted aggregates (zag-bcas kyi phung-po) with which we are born.
 Tainted (zag-bcas) has several different interpretations of its meaning.
-If use the most general definition, it means that it is obtained from unawareness of reality and is mixed with that unawareness.
-And this is referring to the five aggregates factors that make up each moment of our experience:
+If we use the most general definition, it means that it is obtained from unawareness of reality and is mixed with that unawareness.
+This is referring to the five aggregates factors that make up each moment of our experience:

-- The aggregate of forms of physical phenomena (gzugs-kyi phung-po, Skt. rupa-skandha).
-So that’s referring to the type of body that we’re born with – body of a human, body of a cockroach, body of a dog, body of a ghost, whatever.
+- The aggregate of forms of physical phenomena (gzugs-kyi phung-po, Skt. rupa-skandha), that’s referring to the type of body that we’re born with – body of a human, body of a cockroach, body of a dog, body of a ghost, whatever.
 Complete body, deformed body, complete one, one that’s blind, etc.

-Results Similar to Their Cause
+Results That Correspond to Their Cause

-Then the third type of result is called the dominating result (bdag-’bras).
+Then, the third type of result is called the dominating result (bdag-’bras).
 This is the type of society and environment into which we’re born or which we encounter during our lifetime, how they treat us and how they treat our possessions.
 We’re born into or move into a place where there’s war or there’s poverty, or stuff like that, and the people there are very aggressive toward us or treat us or our possessions in one way or another.

 Tantra and the Ripening of the Pure-Building Network of Positive Force